 - A better field of vision and larger lens size generally.

 - Improved ventilation flow to prevent fogging of your prescription lens.
-There’s no point having an anti-fog goggle lens if the prescription lens fogs up, so ventilation is very important.
+There’s no point in having an anti-fog goggle lens if the prescription lens fogs up, so ventilation is very important.

 - Multi-Purpose use allows them to be worn for other adventure sports like skiing or mountain biking where it is difficult to wear glasses safely.